Enhanced geothermal system: Australia

 The Australian government has provided research funding for the development of Hot Dry Rock technology.
 Projects include Hunter Valley (1999), Cooper Basin: Habanero (2002), Cooper Basin: Jolokia 1 (2002), and Olympic Dam (2005).

 European Union

 The EU's EGS R&D project at Soultz-sous-Forêts, France, connects a 1.5 MW demonstration plant to the grid.
 The Soultz project explored the connection of multiple stimulated zones and the performance of triplet well configurations (1 injector/2 producers).
 Soultz is in the Alsace.

 Induced seismicity in Basel led to the cancellation of the EGS project there.

 The Portuguese government awarded, in December 2008, an exclusive license to Geovita Ltd to prospect and explore geothermal energy in one of the best areas in continental Portugal.
-Geovita is studying an area of about 500 square kilometers together with the Earth Sciences department of the University of Coimbra's Science and Technology faculty.
+Geovita is now studying an area of about 500 square kilometers together with the Earth Sciences department of the University of Coimbra's Science and Technology faculty.